r0nlt/healthcare/NextStep.md

 ## Executive Summary

-Our radiation-tolerant ML framework has demonstrated promising results, particularly with the discovery that wider neural network architectures (32-16 nodes) with high dropout rates show superior radiation tolerance compared to standard architectures with explicit protection mechanisms.
+The radiation-tolerant ML framework has demonstrated promising results, particularly with the discovery that wider neural network architectures (32-16 nodes) with high dropout rates show superior radiation tolerance compared to standard architectures with explicit protection mechanisms.
 Most notably, our breakthrough finding shows 146.84% accuracy preservation in specific configurations, demonstrating that radiation can potentially enhance performance.
 Building on this foundation, we're implementing a comprehensive enhancement plan focusing on neural architecture optimization, quantum field theory integration, and modern C++ implementation.

 ## Overview